laravel/spark-docs/installation.md

     App\Providers\SparkServiceProvider::class,

 Finally, you are ready to run the `npm install`, `gulp`, and `php artisan migrate` commands.
-Once these commands have completed, your ready to enjoy Spark!
+Once these commands have completed, you are ready to enjoy Spark!

 <a name="linking-the-storage-directory"></a>
 ### Linking The Storage Directory